Zilize/AutoGraph/README.md

 - Allocating various types of Taichi Ndarray
 - Launching Taichi kernels without return values

-You can try out AutoGraph through the example in `main.py` and `main.cpp`:
+You can try out AutoGraph through the examples in `main.py` and `main.cpp`:

 ```python
 import taichi as ti